battlefield-portal-community/ui_builder/README.md

 - Zooming breaks element positionning
   - background zooming and canvas zooming don't have the same zoom ratios
 - Buttons are not in the correct format
-- Import doesn't work for more than one ParseUi calls
-- Spaces are generated in the stringkeys in typescript which messes the parsing up

 ## Getting started